Catenoid limits of singly periodic minimal surfaces with Scherk-type ends

 However, we still require that the vertices of $G$ are neither ``degenerate'' nor ``special''.
 Here, a vertex of degree $2k$ is said to be \emph{degenerate} (resp.\ \emph{special}) if $k$ (resp.\ $k-1$) of its adjacent edges extend in the same direction while other $k$ (resp.\ $k-1$) edges extend in the opposite direction.
 This limitation is due to the fact that a saddle tower with $2k$ Scherk ends can not have $k-1$ ends extending in the same direction while other $k-1$ ends extending in the opposite direction.
 Therefore, it is not possible to place a saddle tower at a degenerate or special vertex.

-Nevertheless, we do know singly periodic minimal surfaces that desingularize $G \times \mathbb{R}$ where $G$ is a graph with degenerate vertex.
+Nevertheless, we do know SPMSs that desingularize $G \times \mathbb{R}$ where $G$ is a graph with degenerate vertex.
 To include these in the gluing construction, we need to place catenoid limits of saddle towers, as those constructed in this paper, at degenerate vertices.
 From this point of view, the present paper can be seen as preparatory: The insight gained here will help us to glue saddle towers with catenoid limits of saddle towers in a future project.

+This paper reproduces the main result of the thesis of the third named author~\cite{li2012}.
 Technically, the construction implemented in~\cite{li2012} was in the spirit of~\cite{traizet2002}, which defines the Gauss map and the Riemann surface at the same time, and the period of the surface was assumed horizontal.
 Here, for the convenience of future applications, we present a construction in the spirit of~\cite{traizet2008, saddle1, saddle2}, which defines all three Weierstrass integrands by prescribing their periods, and the period of the surface is assumed vertical.
 In particular, we will reveal that a balance condition in~\cite{li2012} is actually a disguise of the balance of Scherk ends: The unit vectors in the directions of the ends sum up to zero.